karloskalcium/plex_linter/README.md

 1. Python 3.12+
 1. [Poetry](https://python-poetry.org/)

-_Note: Steps below are for OSX (other operating systems will require tweaking to the steps)._
+_Note: Steps below are for OSX (other operating systems will require tweaking to the steps)_

 1. Install [Python 3.12](https://www.python.org/downloads/release/python-3123/), you can use [asdf](https://asdf-vm.com/) to manage multiple python versions if needed

 1. Install `poetry` according to the [instructions](https://python-poetry.org/docs/#installation)

-1. Clone the `plex_linter` repo.
+1. Clone the `plex_linter` repo

    ```commandline
    git clone https://github.com/karloskalcium/plex_linter